 Kings Way is closer to Downtown and the St. Simons Island Pier.

-I’d also add another area I’m calling interior island for hotels that aren’t located within walking distance of the beach or downtown.
+I’d also add another area I’m calling interior island for hotels that aren’t located within walking distance of the beach or the downtown area called The Village.
 These are more budget friendly hotels, but since the Island isn’t that big, it’s not a far drive to the beach from these hotels.

 Here are a few of the better Saint Simons Island hotels, and Saint Simons rentals.

 St. Simons Island King and Prince Resort: The Historic King & Prince is my favorite hotel on the island because it’s the only hotel that is right on the beach, plus it has five pools, including a main pool that overlooks the ocean, on site tennis courts, bike rental nearby and you can walk to some of my favorite restaurants.
 The in-house restaurant, Echo, is fantastic for breakfast, lunch or dinner, as well as adult beverages.
 In addition to hotel rooms in the historic portion, there are also villas and houses for rent on property.
 You can read my review of the King and Prince Hotel here, and Five reasons why you should stay there.

 The Inn at Sea Island: This hotel is an extension of the Sea Island Resorts, but it’s located on St. Simon Island.
 The Inn at Sea Island is set up mainly for golfers, but you do have access to many of the amenities at Sea Island Resort like dining, spa, tennis, shooting school, fishing, kayaking, paddleboarding, sailing, hunting and falconry (yes, falconry, how cool is that).